Out of the mist and hum of that low land,

 - The Golden Dream of Carlo Chuchio takes place in a setting rather like the Silk Road and seems to have allusions which might be caught by someone familiar with the history of the area.

-- The Silk Road was simulated in Crusader Kings II, starting from the Horse Lords expansion.
-It depicts the trade routes as "streams"; wars that erupt "upstream" will interrupt the flow of trade downstream, and streams which are unaffected by wars can see increases in trade volume as trade is diverted away from warring areas.
+- The Silk Road was simulated in Crusader Kings II (requires the Horse Lords or Jade Dragon expansion).
+It depicts the trade routes as "streams" starting in Tibet; wars that erupt "upstream" will interrupt the flow of trade downstream, and streams which are unaffected by wars can see increases in trade volume as trade is diverted away from warring areas.
+The Road passes through the steppes, India, Persia and ends in the Levant.
 To take advantage of the routes, owners of counties where the routes pass through can build trading posts (previously, only patricians can build trading posts and only in coastal counties).
 Ambitious (or pragmatic) rulers would often try to bring as many counties along the routes under their (or loyal vassals') control.